At SAS, we constantly look through the lens of how technology can enhance learning and make it more personalized, collaborative, and relevant.

 - For online typing tutorials, visit typingclub.com

-What type of laptops are the students issued with?
+What type of laptops are middle school students issued with?

 Students will receive a 13-inch Apple MacBook.
 A carrying case will be provided.